openlegend/core-rules/core/SRD.md

 -   **Power Level 6** - Gain the flying movement mode of the new form, if applicable.
 -   **Power Level 7** - Shapeshift into a living creature that lacks a typical physiology, such as an elemental, ooze, or a plant.
 -   **Power Level 8** - Shapeshift into a creature of any size.
--   **Power Level 9** - Gain all supernatural attributes possessed by the target.
+-   **Power Level 9** - Gain all extraordinary attributes possessed by the target.

 **Special:** Shapeshifting into a specific creature (attempting to impersonate them) requires a Deception action roll which is opposed by